jovibor/HexCtrl/README.md

 ![](docs/img/HexCtrl_OperationsWnd.jpg)

 ## [](#)Installation
+Clone the repo with all submodules:
 `git clone https://github.com/jovibor/HexCtrl.git --recurse-submodules`

 The **HexCtrl** can be used in two different ways:
-* Building from the sources as a part of your project
+1. Building from the sources as a part of your project
-* Using as a Dynamic Link Library (*HexCtrl.dll*).
+1. Using as a Dynamic Link Library (*HexCtrl.dll*).

 ### [](#)Building From The Sources
-The building process is quite simple:
 1. Copy *HexCtrl* folder into your project's directory.
 1. Add all files from the *HexCtrl* folder into your project
 (you can skip adding *rapidjson-amalgam.h* and *StrToNum.h*).